nuuuwan/news_lk3_data/README.md

 Colombo, Feb 23 (Daily Mirror) - The Department of Meteorology yesterday assured that Sri Lanka is not facing a heatwave threat though it has adviced people in some areas to be vigilant.

 "Heat index does not indicate a rise in temperature alone.
 It actually refers to the level to which the people feel the heat.
 People feel uncomfortable when their perspiration does not get absorbed by the atmosphere.
-Perspiration or sweat does not get absorbed by the atmosphere when the humidity level is high," he said.
+Perspiration or sweat does not get absorbed by the atmosphere when the humidity level is high," an official attached to the Department of Meteorology said.

 "In addition there is a drop in wind flow towards the island.
 This situation also makes people uncomfortable as they feel the heat," he added.